Historical Festivals In England

 The Loxwood Joust, held annually in West Sussex, is one of England’s most popular medieval festivals.
 Here, you can witness incredible jousting tournaments, falconry displays, and archery competitions.
 Costumed actors bring the 15th century to life with historical reenactments and the bustling medieval marketplace offers a range of medieval crafts and foods.

-See also Beer And Cider Festivals In England
+See also Best Music Festivals In England

 Tewkesbury Medieval Festival